DIY Generator Transfer Switch: A Pro’s Guide to Safe Installs

 Is a diy generator transfer switch installation legal for a homeowner?

 Legality varies by jurisdiction.
-While many local codes require licensed electricians for such work, some allow homeowners to perform it on their own residence with proper permits and inspections, per state and local regulations (e.g., as guided by the ICC or local AHJ).
-In all cases, this complex and dangerous work legally requires an electrical permit for generator installation and a subsequent inspection to ensure safety and code compliance.
+While many local codes require licensed electricians for such work, some areas allow homeowners to do their own work on their residence if the AHJ permits it — but in most jurisdictions an electrical permit and inspection are still required.
+In all cases, this complex and dangerous work requires compliance with the AHJ’s requirements and a subsequent inspection to ensure safety and code compliance.

 What’s the difference between a generator interlock kit and a manual transfer switch (MTS)?